'Gaza is in Israel': Trump claims Gaza visit despite lack of evidence

 Former US President Donald Trump claimed he had visited Gaza despite no evidence of such a trip, the New York Times reported on Monday.

-In the NYT article, they reported that the Gaza Strip is not part of Israel and has never been, though some Israelis have called for annexing it.
+According to the report, the Times noted that the Gaza Strip is not part of Israel and has never been, though some Israelis have called for annexing it.

-It was occupied by Israel from 1967 until 2005, when Israel withdrew from the territory.
+Israel occupied from 1967 until 2005 when Israel withdrew from the territory.
 In 2007, after Hamas took over Gaza, Israel and Egypt imposed a blockade that restricted access to the area.

-In the interview, quoted by the NYT, Hewitt asked Trump if Gaza, which over the last year has been the source of the Israel-Hamas war following the October 7 attack, could be rebuilt.
-"Could someone make Gaza into something that all the Palestinian people would be proud of, would want to live in, would benefit them?”
-Trump was asked.
+In his radio interview, Hewitt reportedly asked Trump if Gaza could be rebuilt after being at the center of the Israel-Hamas war following the October 7 attack: "Could someone make Gaza into something that all the Palestinian people would be proud of, would want to live in, would benefit them?”

 Activists holding flags gather after joining a convoy to the U.S. Embassy in Jerusalem to show support for US President Donald Trump, ahead of the upcoming US election, in Jerusalem October 27, 2020. (credit: AMMAR AWAD/REUTERS)